nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 The workaround for this problem is a bit more involved.
-It relies on the fact that the borrow checker uses the precise control-flow of the function to determine what borrows are in scope.
+It relies on the fact that the borrow checker uses the precise control-flow of the function to determine which borrows are in scope.

 ```rust
 fn get_default2<'r,K,V:Default>(map: &'r mut HashMap<K,V>,